by Michael Stone

 Our Fast Track Proposal Writing software has been designed and built to help you write good solid contracts that will keep you out of trouble, get you paid on time and help you make a good profit on each job you do.
 Only the uneducated or the foolhardy try to conduct business working with one or two page contracts (unless you are doing handyman work).
 Most important, be sure your attorney okays the contract language you use before you start using it with your clients.

 You need a forced savings account to CYA (Cover Your Assets) on those unexpected expenses that march through your doors on occasion.
-Set aside between 1 percent and 4 percent of every dollar in the door for your Operating Capitol Reserve Account – put it in your budget.
+Set aside between 1 percent and 4 percent of every dollar in the door for your Operating Capital Reserve Account – put it in your budget.
 Let's not make any more excuses about why you haven't established and put the OCRA in place.
 It can be and has been the saving grace for many companies over the past few years.
 If you don't have one, today is a very good day to get one started.
+You can read more about an OCRA in Chapter 5 of Markup & Profit Revisited.

 You need a business plan.
 The exercise we are walking through is a one-year plan, but you also need a statement of why you are in business and how you operate, with long-term goals and how you plan to reach them.
 This plan could be handed to anyone who wants to know how you run your business.
 More importantly, when the going gets tough, it will remind you why you are in business and how you want to conduct your business.
 A well-written business plan helps to keep you focused.